PREPARING FOR SURGERY

 · It is a good idea to pack a few things that you will take with you.

-What to bring with you:
+What to take with you:

 In general it is good advice not to bring anything too valuable or precious with you to hospital as things can go missing in hospital.
-Jewelry should be removed if possible and left at home.
+Jewellery should be removed if possible and left at home.

 For day only surgery bring a small bag with something to do while you are waiting for you surgery, a book or tablet is appropriate.